 Merge Confidence badges for Pull Requests are available in beta on any supported Renovate platform today, including WhiteSource Remediate.

-Data is available for npm packages only for now, we plan to support other languages soon.
+Data is available for npm, Maven and PyPI packages only for now, we plan to support other languages soon.

 High-level information on planned enhancements is available in the Merge Confidence Roadmap Project on GitHub.